mrshll1001/twitter-locationsearch/README.md

 python main.py
 ```

 Follow the prompts on-screen.
 When the script finishes it will have written the results to a csv file in the same folder.
-Be aware that Twitter limites api usage in 15 min blocks.
+Be aware that Twitter limits api usage in 15 min blocks.
 Once you hit that limit, you'll need to wait 15 mins before running the script again.